irods/irods/docs/manual/upgrading.md

 $ (sudo) dpkg -i irods-icat-TEMPLATE_IRODSVERSION-ubuntu14-x86_64.deb irods-database-plugin-postgres-1.7-ubuntu14-x86_64.deb
 ~~~

 The database plugin should be upgraded first or at the same time.
-Listing them on the same line will allow dpkg to satisfy its depdendencies.
+Listing them on the same line will allow dpkg to satisfy its dependencies.

 ## From iRODS 3.3.x